nonjeets/nonjeets.github.io/index.md

 * We create the Twitter sub link
 * We create a sub domain in GitHub for pointing to proper URL`s on Site and Socials
 * We launch and hold the Dev wallet.
-* We pay the Ray seeding.
+* We pay the DEX Listing.
 * We transfer the DEV wallet to the Developer 4 hours after DEX launch.

 All these safe guards ensure that even if the DEV leaves the project it can continue with a CTO